imchillin/Anamnesis/index.md

 # The Anamnesis Quick Start Guide

-- Make sure you're running the latest version of the [**.NET Desktop Runtime v5.0.9 x64**](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.9-windows-x64-installer)
+- Make sure you're running the latest version of the [**.NET Desktop Runtime v5.0.14 x64**](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.14-windows-x64-installer)
     - Doublecheck you've gotten the right one!
 If the link here doesn't take you directly to the right file, you can locate the correct one here!
 ![image](https://cdn.discordapp.com/attachments/832783253018640414/891464078512492544/unknown.png)

 - Grab the latest version of the tool [**HERE**](https://github.com/imchillin/Anamnesis/releases/latest)
-    - Make sure you grab the file that has a date in the name and not the Source Code files.
+    - Make sure you grab the file that has a date in the name and **not** the Source Code files.
 ![Image](https://cdn.discordapp.com/attachments/748603327373377676/850317503631720488/unknown.png)

 - Extract the archive to your location of choice
-    - Please make sure you extract __EVERYTHING__!
-Each file and folder in the archive is needed to make the tool work!
+    - Or you can run it from the archive!
 - Log into the game

 - Run `Anamnesis.exe`